KyLeggiero/Recipes/_posts/2020-05-14-Fried-Chicken.md

 7. Basically repeat step 6 so that it's at the other edge of the pan.
 I then actually **repeat step 6**.

 8. Once I've filled all the previous stations, it's time to **move the oldest piece to the paper towel on the plate**!
 If I'm not quite sure if I've got the temperature/timing right, I'll use a meat thermometer to **make sure it's gotten to 165ºF** (74ºC) before transferring it to the plate.
+If I'm using a pan lid, this is where I'll put it back on.
 Then I **repeat step 7**.

 9. Continue repeating these steps backwards until there's no more chicken left.
 Once there's only 1 piece in the skillet, I turn the burner off and let the heat of the cast-iron and the oil finish the job.
 If you're not using cast-iron, it might not retain enough heat to do this, so you can keep it on until you've removed the last piece.
 {:.recipe-steps}